-There are separate request cards for Cellular Pathology (blue) and Blood Transfusion (pink).
+There are separate request cards for Cellular Pathology (blue) and Blood Transfusion (pink)- however eCARE requesting for blood transfusion is preferred.

-A combined antenatal request form for infectious diseases, sickle cell and thalassaemia in pregnancy is available.
+A combined antenatal request form for Infectious Diseases, Sickle Cell and Thalassaemia in pregnancy is available.

-Request cards for Chromosomes/Genetic Markers are available directly from the Churchill Hospital, Oxford or can be printed from ICE
+Request cards for chromosomes and genetic markers are available directly from the Churchill Hospital, Oxford or can be printed from ICE.

-In many cases the exact tests performed will be greatly influenced by the clinical details supplied.
+The exact tests performed will be greatly influenced by the clinical details supplied.
 Request cards must be completed with:

-- (i) Patient's full name,
+- Patient's full name

-- (ii) Hospital number or NHS number (if available),
+- Hospital number or NHS number (if available)

-- (iii) Date of birth,
+- Date of birth

-- (iv) Address of patient,
+- Address of patient

-- (v) Patient's Consultant and/or GP (This information can be provided using a PID label, please ensure a label is placed on both copies of the joint request card),
+- Patient's Consultant and/or GP (This information can be provided using a PID label, please ensure a label is placed on both copies of the joint request card)

+- Name and contact details for the individual taking the sample.

-- (vi) Destination for report,
+- Destination for report

-- (vii) Date and time of sample,
+- Date and time of sample

-- (viii) Clinical details including:
+- Clinical details including:

-- a) Clinical features including whether hospital or community acquired
+- o Clinical features including whether hospital or community acquired

+- Any history of infection with dangerous pathogens such as TB, Neisseria meningitidis, Brucella, Salmonella typhi